-In many of my recipes, I use a gluten-free flour blend that includes sorghum millet and brown rice flours along with potato and tapioca starch.
-That blend was a little too high in protein for these cookies.
-A basic rice flour blend works best.
-Check out my post on gluten-free flour blends to mix up your own.
+- Gluten-free flour mix #1 was my DIY flour blend that contains 1 c brown rice flour, 1 c white rice flour, 2/3 c potato starch and 1/3 c tapioca starch.
+Check out my post on gluten-free flour mixes and blends to mix up your own.
 It is a huge cost saver over buying ready-made blends.

 Xanthan gum is the binder for these cookies.
 If you have done any gluten-free baking, you are likely familiar with this ingredient.
 If your gluten-free flour blend includes xanthan gum or other binders like guar gum or inulin, omit the half teaspoon called for in the recipe.

 The recipe includes butter which gives these cookies a perfect rich flavor and texture.
 I have not tried it with dairy free substitutes.

 What is the best temperature for rolling out the dough? – This cookie dough is best when rolled out right after mixing.
 If very cold, the dough is too crumbly to handle and if too warm, it will be too sticky.
 I leave the butter and egg out for about 60 minutes before mixing.
 They do not need to be warm, just warmer than refrigerator temp.
 If the dough seems to be too sticky, flatten the dough to 1/2″, wrap and refrigerate for 10 minutes only.
 If it’s dry and crumbly, work it with your hand for a minute.
 If it does not come together, beat in another 2 Tbsp butter.
 A lot of this will depend on the temp in your home.